ashok-arjun/Zero-Shot-Sketch-Based-Image-Retrieval/README.md

                         folders - sketches and photos, along with 2 .txt files for the labels
   --num_images NUM_IMAGES
-                        Number of random images to retrieve/display for every sketch
+                        Number of random images to output for every sketch
   --num_sketches NUM_SKETCHES
-                        Number of random sketches to display --batch_size BATCH_SIZE
+                        Number of random sketches to output --batch_size BATCH_SIZE
                         Batch size to process the test sketches/photos --output_dir OUTPUT_DIR